beyondstorage/go-storage/docs/rfcs/729-redesign-http-signer.md

 But it will generate a lot of unsupported operations for many services.

 ### SignedURL in gcs

+Signed URL is to authenticate an HTTP request to cloud storage.

 ```go
 // Methods which can be used in signed URLs.